MeharamSal/osticket-prereqs/README.md

 </p>
 <p>
-From the Installation Files, download and install MySQL 5.5.62 (mysql-5.5.62-win32.msi)
+Download and install MySQL 5.5.62 (mysql-5.5.62-win32.msi) from the installation files.

 <p>